NICEE 2017 Competition Rules

 - Sports, Games, Entertainment, and Toys

-Invention Process Awards (4): One winner will be selected in each of the following for each grade grouping:
+Invention Process Awards (4): One winner overall will be selected for the following:

 - Best Pitch – Sponsored by Test My Pitch

 - Best Logbook